 5. Free (we are boot strapped after all!)

 and a list of what I didn’t want to have for the system

 5. Registration tied to a machine.

-We are not super concerned with the highest level of security for our software.
-My research indicates that if users wants to circumvent copy protection there is always a way around it.
-We would prefer to have our system out there in use for extra market exposure than worry about people cracking our software.
+We are not trying to implement the highest level of security for our software.
+My research indicates that if users wants to circumvent copy protection there will always be a way around it.
+We would prefer to have our system out there in use.
+Because we tie into hardware, eventually we will find out if people crack our software.
 Mostly, I wanted a system that was easy for the user, avoided lost keys or activation issues, but provided our company with a certain measure of protection.
 The goal is to provide enough security for the average user and to help us track our users from a company standpoint.

 After much searching, I came across the following information that I thought might be helpful to others as well as some solutions we are considering.

-LicenseKey – pure vb6 code available for anyone to read.
+LicenseKey – pure vb code available for anyone to read.

 http://www.killervb.com/LicenseKey.aspx http://www.killervb.com/Download.aspx?FileId=LicenseKey )

 Similarly there is a ActiveLock, a nice open source ActiveX control for copy protection.